tybreakyr/drawthings_go/README.md

-# Draw Things Go Client Library
+# Unofficial Draw Things Go Client Library

 A robust, well-tested Go client library for the [Draw Things](https://drawthings.ai) API.
 Draw Things is an AI-assisted image generation application that allows users to create images from textual descriptions using advanced AI models.